Childe Roland to the Dark Tower Came: Setting

 The setting of Childe Roland is nightmarish and hallucinatory in nature, and seems to act as a sort of mirror to Roland's psyche throughout the poem.
-Catharine Blass writes:
+Catherine Blass writes:

 "Roland participates in a seemingly endless, futile quest deep into a landscape that he can never be certain exists outside of his own mind.
 He is unable to rely fully on his senses to determine his place or direction, which leaves him in mental and emotional agony.
 At times, he sees things that immediately after disappear, or that shift in front of his eyes; at other times, his senses abandon him completely ...
 The speaker appears to see these images with his eyes as he would something tangible; yet, his sight proves unreliable since these supposedly concrete, observable images ... move in and out of his consciousness.
 His 'seeing' of these figures occurs, in part, within his own mind, and is inseparable from his conscious thoughts about seeing each."